Southern Africa: Demographics and languages

+The majority of the population of Southern Africa consists of Bantu peoples.
+Minority ethnic groups include indigenous people, such as Khoisan peoples, as well as people of European or Asian descend, and multiracial people in Southern Africa.
+South Africa is the most ethnically diverse country in the region, while the demographics of Eswatini are dominated by one single ethnic group, Swazi people.

 Southern Africa is home to many people.
 It was initially populated by San, Hottentots and Pygmies in widely dispersed concentrations.
 Due to the Bantu expansion, the majority of African ethnic groups in this region, including the Xhosa, Zulu, Tsonga, Swazi, Northern Ndebele, Southern Ndebele, Tswana, Sotho, Pedi, Mbundu, Ovimbundu, Shona, Chaga and Sukuma, speak Bantu languages.
 The process of colonization and settling resulted in a small population of European (Afrikaner, British, Portuguese Africans, etc.) and Asian descent (Cape Malays, Indian South Africans, etc.) people in many southern African countries.